the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - Added the post_type to the attendee page on Posts/Pages so that additional logic would function correctly.
+[ET-1319]

 = [5.2.2] 2021-12-15 =

 * Feature - Included Price, Currency and Value classes to improve monetary handling for Tickets Commerce [ET-1331]